 It seems that every corner you turn, there’s a street art piece waiting to be admired.
 Local and international street artists have been putting their own stamp on Scotland’s art and culture scene by transforming vacant buildings into beautifully illustrated murals.
-Although it might be a wee while yet for your trip to Scotland, discover the stories and secrets behind some of the country’s most incredible street art as we shine a light on places to put on your travel bucket list.
+Discover the stories and secrets behind some of the country’s most incredible street art as we shine a light on places to put on your travel bucket list.

 1. The Musician, Glasgow